rest2437/BestBuyBot_V1.1/README.md

 ### Test program

 - 1. Locate an item on best buys webpage that is in stock and copy the items link.
 - 2. In BestBuyBot_v1.1.py, locate the TEST section.
-In that section you will see "driver.get('PASTE_TEST_LINK_HERE')". please paste a the copied link where it says PASTE_TEST_LINK_HERE.
+In that section you will see "driver.get('PASTE_TEST_LINK_HERE')". please paste the copied link where it says PASTE_TEST_LINK_HERE.
 - 3. Uncomment that section.
 - 4. Save the file
 - 5. Run the scrypt by pressing the play button on the upper right corner of the screen.